chingu-voyage7/Bears-Team-21/README.md

 ### Goal

 Get as many gold nuggets as possible during the three rounds of the game.
 In order to do so,
-- if you are a gold digger, you must, in association with other gold diggers, build a path from the 'Start' card to the treasure card which can be found among the three 'End' cards
+- if you are a Gold Digger (Green Team or Blue Team), you must,  build a path from the 'Start' card to the treasure card, among the three 'End' cards.
+- if you are The Boss, you win whenever the Green or the Blue Team wins, but always gets one Gold Piece less than them.
+- if you are The Profiteer, you win when the gold-diggers (Green or Blue) win, and also when The Saboteurs win.
+However, two Gold Pieces less.
+- if you are The Geologist for each visible crystal, you receive 1 Gold Piece.
 - if you are a saboteur, you must, in association with other saboteurs, prevent the gold diggers from getting to the treasure.

-Your role (gold digger or saboteur) will be randomly selected at the start of each round.
+Your role will be randomly selected at the start of each round.

 ### Rules summary

 On your turn, you must click on a card from your hand to select it, then play this card or discard it.
-You can also rotate a 'Path' card before playing it by clicking the 'rotate' arrow that appears above the card.
+You can also rotate a 'Path' card before playing it by double clicking it.

 The cards are of several types:
 - 'Path' card: you can play this card to extend the maze, provided it is compatible with the cards already in place.
-To do this, click the location where you want to put the card.
 - 'Sabotage' card: you can break another player's tool of the type indicated.
-To do this, click the corresponding tool in the target player's panel (under the score).
 A player with a broken tool cannot play a Path card.
 - 'Repair' card: you can repair your, or another player's, broken tool of the type indicated.
-To do this, click the corresponding tool in the target player's panel (under the score), or click on the 'Sabotage' card in front of you.
-- 'Map' card: you can play this card on any 'End' card to discover whether or not the treasure lies there (you alone will get the information, other players will see nothing).
-Just click on the 'End' card that you want to know.
-Then click on "I have seen it" button at the top.
+- 'Map' card: you can play this card on any 'End' card to discover whether or not the treasure lies there.
 - 'Rock fall' card: this card lets you remove any 'Path' card of the maze.
 Just click on the card you want to remove.
+- 'Inspection': If you play this, you may look at the dwarf card of any one other player.
+- 'Swap Your Hand': The player who plays this card chooses one other player and exchanges hands with them.
+- 'Theft': You play this on yourself.
+At the end of the round, you can steal 1 Gold Piece from any one player.
+You cannot use this card if you are trapped.
+- 'Hands Off': If you play this card, you can remove one Theft card from in front of any player.
+- 'Swap Your Hats': Choose one player who has to discard their current Dwarf Card.
+- 'Trapped!'
+Play this on another player.
+This player is trapped and cannot play any more path cards.
+When the round ends, they don‘t get any treasure.

 ### Cards in play

-- 44 'Path' cards
+- 70 'Path' cards
-- 9 'Sabotage' cards (three for each tool)
-- 6 'Repair a tool' cards (two for each tool)
-- 3 'Repair a tool among these two' cards (one for each combination of two tools)
-- 5 'Map' cards (one less than in the box set, as requested by the game author)
-- 3 'Rock fall' cards
+- 47 'Action' cards
-- 28 'Gold' cards
+- 15 'Role' cards
-- 16 with one gold nugget
-- 8 with two gold nuggets
-- 4 with three gold nuggets

-### Roles

-Roles are randomly selected among a set that depends upon the number of players:
-- with 3 players: 1 saboteur and 3 gold diggers
-- with 4 players: 1 saboteur and 4 gold diggers
-- with 5 players: 2 saboteurs and 4 gold diggers
-- with 6 players: 2 saboteurs and 5 gold diggers
-- with 7 players: 3 saboteurs and 5 gold diggers
-- with 8 players: 3 saboteurs and 6 gold diggers
-- with 9 players: 3 saboteurs and 7 gold diggers
-- with 10 players: 4 saboteurs and 7 gold diggers
+### The Dwarf Cards And Their Victory Conditions:

+#### Blue and Green Gold-Diggers (4 each)

+Both teams try to tunnel their way towards the treasure, but they are in competition.
+A team wins if:
+* a dwarf from that team creates the connection to the treasure and the way there isn‘t blocked by a door of the other color, or;
+* a dwarf from the other team creates the connection to the treasure, but the way there for his or her own team is blocked by a door of the wrong color
+* Both teams win (along with all other “non-Saboteurs”) if The Boss, The Geologist or The Profiteer creates the connection to the gold and the way there isn‘t blocked by a door of the other color.

+#### The Boss (1 in the game)

+The Boss builds tunnels for both the Green and the Blue Team and wins every time one of the teams wins.
+When the treasure is split, The Boss always gets one Gold
+Piece less than the other winners.

+#### The Profiteer (1 in the game)

+The Profiteer always wins, no matter if The Gold-Diggers or The Saboteurs are successful.
+However, when the treasure is divided, The Profiteer gets two fewer Gold Pieces than the others.

+#### The Geologist (2 in the game)

+The Geologist dig at their own expense, so to speak.
+They aren‘t particularly interested in gold.
+When the treasure is split, a Geologist gets as many Gold Pieces as there are crystals visible in the maze of tunnels.
+If both Geologists are in play, they split the Gold Pieces (rounded down).

+## Playing the Game

+When it is your turn, you have to take one of the four following actions:
+* Place a path card in the tunnel maze.
+* Play an action card.
+* Discard two cards from your hand to remove a card in front of you.
+* Pass and discard 1-3 face-down cards from your hand.

+Then your turn is over and it‘s the next player‘s turn.

 ## Built With